BestTimesToVisit.com Logo

 Walking

-Many of St. Louis's most popular attractions, especially downtown and in neighborhoods like the Central West End and Lafayette Square, are quite walkable.
+Many of St. Louis's most popular attractions are surprisingly walkable, especially within neighborhoods like the Central West End, Downtown, or the Delmar Loop.
 It's the best way to soak in the local atmosphere and discover hidden gems.

 Cost:Free!